World Gourmet Summit: Charity Dinner

 The World Gourmet Summit Charity Dinner has been a regular event of the World Gourmet Summit since 2001, and features the cuisine of a participating masterchef.
 Approximately S$2.9 million had been raised from 2001 to 2010 through the event, with proceeds going to social service programs supported by Community Chest (ComChest), a fund-raising division of Singapore's National Council of Social Service.

 The 13th World Gourmet Summit Charity Dinner in 2013 has raised S$551,888 to support the social programmes of ComChest, benefitting more than 80 charities in Singapore.

-These programs include enabling children with special needs to maximize their potential, reaching out to youths-at-risk, providing support to lonely elderly, assisting families in need, and helping those with disabilities lead independent and productive lives.
+These programs include enabling children with special needs, reaching out to youths-at-risk, providing support to elderly, assisting families in need, and helping those with disabilities.

 Over 360 diners and guest-of-honor Dr Ng Eng Hen, Singapore's Defense Minister, attended the dinner at The Fullerton Hotel on 18 April 2013.
 International Masterchef Gabriele Ferron from Italy, known to many as the World Ambassador of Rice, prepared a five-course dinner together with Chef Le Bihan (Group Executive Chef of Déliciae Hospitality Management) and the culinary team at The Fullerton Hotel Singapore led by Executive Chef Andrea Sacchi.

 Funds were raised through table sales, cash donations, silent and live auctions held during the dinner.
 The Charity Dinner is usually held during the first week of the World Gourmet Summit.